lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 has been correctly sent and received.
 The text above describes the internal representation of the Bitmap.
 When inserted in the ACK for transmission from the receiver to the sender, the Bitmap may be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}

 *  Abort.
 On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
-When the receiver needs to abort the on-going fragmented packet transmission, it sends an ACK with the Abort format (all the bits set to 1).
-When the sender needs to abort the transmission, it sends a fragment with the All-1 Abort format.
-This fragment is not acked.
+When the receiver needs to abort the on-going fragmented packet transmission, it sends a data unit with the Receiver-Abort format.
+When the sender needs to abort the transmission, it sends a data unit with the Sender-Abort format.
+The Sender-Abort data unit is not acknowledged.

 *  Padding (P).
-Padding may be used to align the last byte of a fragment with a byte boundary.
-The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.
-Some ACKs are byte-aligned and do not need padding see {{Bitmapopt}}.
+Padding may be used to align the last byte of a fragment with a byte boundary (see {{Padding}}).
+The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size.
+Some ACKs are byte-aligned and do not need padding (see {{Bitmapopt}}).

 ## Delivery Reliability modes